 The Great Depression: The policy response was weakest; policy makers followed sound money approach and believed that the economic excesses should adjust themselves.
 Thus credit, wages and prices fell, there was a lot of economic pain and it took 11 years and world war spending for the economy to reach its previous peak.

 The Great Financial Crisis: The policy response from G7 countries was very aggressive; there was significant expansion of central bank balance sheets, a lot of money was printed and pumped into the financial system.
-This led to decline in currencies and rise in inflation and economic activity was restored to pre-crisis levels in a few years time with much less economic pain.
+This led to decline in currencies and rise in inflation and economic activity was restored to pre-crisis levels in a few years’ time with much less economic pain.

 The policy response in the current crisis has been unprecedented, far more aggressive in scale and scope and the amount of money printed has been massive and far outstrips that during the financial crisis.
 We thus believe that the unimaginable amount of liquidity created would find its way across markets and economies, devalue currencies, increase inflation and restore economic activity to pre-covid levels much sooner.